French idiom: Se prendre un râteau - LEARN FRENCH IN 3 MINUTES

 Transcript of the video

-Hi everyone, I hope you are well and having a nice day.
-Welcome to this video where we will see a French expression in a few minutes.
+Hi everyone, I hope you're well and having a great day.
+Welcome to this video where we'll take a look at a French expression in just a few minutes.

-Literally, to take a rake, it means that you take a rake, you know, it's a tool that we use in the garden, often, to collect the leaves, we take it in the head.
+Literally, to take a rake, it means to take a rake, you see, it's a tool we use in the garden, often, to rake leaves, we take it in the head.

-And this expression comes from this image.
-You may have seen it in cartoons, it's a bit of a recurring gag.
+And this expression comes from this very image.
+You may have seen it in cartoons; it's a bit of a recurring gag.

-Someone who is walking and will step on a part of the rake that is on the ground, and the rake rises and it hits the person's head.
+Someone is walking and is going to step on part of the rake that's on the ground, and the rake rises up and hits the person's head.

 Of course, this colloquial expression is mostly used figuratively.

-Getting a rake means that we tried to seduce someone, but we didn't get our way.
-The person didn't let us seduce them, they put a stop to us.
-They are not interested in us.
+Taking a rake means that we've tried to seduce someone, but we haven't succeeded.
+The person didn't let himself be seduced, he put a stop to us.
+She's not interested in us.

 You get a rake.
 It's kind of the same pain.
-Except that it's not a physical pain, but it's a pain in the heart.
+Except it's not a physical pain, it's a pain in the heart.

 It hurts to get a rake.
 I'll give you two contextualizations so you understand.

 For example, if I'm walking down the street and a guy comes up to me and asks for my phone number and I say no thanks, I'm not interested, I'm already in a relationship.
-He'll say he got a rake and I'll say I got a rake.
+He'll say he's been raked over the coals and I'll say I've raked him over the coals.

 Here's another story I read on the Internet.
-It's about a boy who went to his hairdresser to get his hair cut and they were having a good laugh together.
-So as he was leaving, he asked her to go for a drink.
+It's about a boy who went to his hairdresser to get his hair cut, and they were having a good laugh together.
+So, as he was leaving, he asked her out for a drink.

-He invited her for a drink and she told him that she was coming out of a very long relationship, that she didn't want to start seeing other guys.
+He invited her for a drink, and she replied that she'd just come out of a very long relationship, that she didn't feel like starting to see other boys.

-So he writes on the Internet, that he took a rake from his hairdresser.
+So he writes on the Internet that he's been raked over the coals by his hairdresser.

 If it's someone you know.
-Or, like I said, I'm just out of a relationship or I'm in a relationship.
-Even though sometimes that's not true.
+Or, as I said, I've just come out of a relationship or I'm in a relationship.
+Even if sometimes that's not true.

-I hope you enjoyed this video and most importantly, that you won't get a rake from the person you like.
+I hope you enjoyed this video and, above all, that you won't get a rake from the person you like.

-I wish you a very, very nice day and above all, don't forget if you liked the video, put a like and above all if you are not yet a subscriber, subscribe and activate the bell so you don't miss any of my videos.
+I wish you a very, very nice day and above all, don't forget if you liked the video, put a like and above all if you're not yet a subscriber, subscribe and activate the bell so you don't miss any of my videos.

 I'll see you very, very soon.